 - Cost: Tooling cost is minimal

 - Flexibility: Multi-station tooling allows geometries not otherwise achievable with progressive dies

-- Reliability: All parts are made to Fotofab’s exacting quality standards
+- Reliability: All parts are made to Fotofab’s exacting quality and craftsmanship standards

 Don’t worry if you don’t have a design for your metal part.
 Fotofab engineers are standing by and will happily use your handcrafted prototype, sketch on a napkin, or simply information about how the parts are supposed to work and where they need to fit.
 We will help design both the blanks and the tooling required to etch and bend the parts to their final shape.